Zipier's Copyright Policy

-- Identification of the material that is claimed to be infringing, including its location, with sufficient detail so that Zipier is capable of finding it and verifying its existence.
+- Identification of the material that's claimed to be infringing, including its location, with sufficient detail so that Zipier is capable of finding it and verifying its existence.

 - Contact information for the notifying party (the "Notifying Party"), including name, address, telephone number and e-mail address.

-- A statement that the Notifying Party has a good faith belief that the material is not authorized by the copyright owner, its agent or law.
+- A statement that the Notifying Party has a good faith belief that the material isn't authorized by the copyright owner, its agent or law.

 - A statement made under penalty of perjury that the information provided in the notice is accurate and that the Notifying Party is authorized to make the complaint on behalf of the copyright owner.

-- A physical or electronic signature of a person authorized to act on behalf of the owner of the copyright that has been allegedly infringed.
+- A physical or electronic signature of a person authorized to act on behalf of the owner of the copyright that's been allegedly infringed.

-After removing material pursuant to a valid DMCA notice, Zipier will immediately notify the Subscriber responsible for the allegedly infringing material that it has removed or disabled access to the material.
-Zipier reserves the right, in its sole discretion, to immediately terminate the Account of any Subscriber who is the subject of repeated DMCA notifications.
+After removing material pursuant to a valid DMCA notice, Zipier will immediately notify the Subscriber responsible for the allegedly infringing material that it's removed or disabled access to the material.
+Zipier reserves the right, in its sole discretion, to immediately terminate the Account of any Subscriber who's the subject of repeated DMCA notifications.

 Submitting a DMCA Counter-Notification

-If You believe You are the wrongful subject of a DMCA notification, You may file a counter-notification with Zipier by providing the following information to the Designated Agent at the address below:
+If You believe You're the wrongful subject of a DMCA notification, You may file a counter-notification with Zipier by providing the following information to the Designated Agent at the address below: